Different types of mortgages

 Variable rates are suitable for borrowers who are prepared to accept interest rates that go up and down and are happy to accept a level of risk with the mortgage.
 If rates rise, your mortgage payments could rise, and there may be no upper limit.

-Variable mortgages offer more flexibility as usually they don't have Early Repayment Charges should you want to redeem the mortgage early or make overpayments.
+Variable mortgages offer more flexibility as usually they do not have Early Repayment Charges should you want to redeem the mortgage early or make overpayments.

 However, if you need certainty of payment a fixed rate mortgage may be a better option.